 AnswerThePublic takes a keyword and generates a visual map of questions, prepositions, comparisons, and related terms that users search in connection with that keyword.
 The free tier allows a limited number of searches per day, which is sufficient for planning individual pieces or small content batches.

 The tool is particularly useful for finding content angles that the obvious keyword research approach misses.
-For a business in Bangalore writing about web design services, AnswerThePublic might surface questions like “why is web design expensive in India,” “what is the difference between web design and web development,” and “how long does web design take for a small business” — each of which is a content opportunity that a keyword tool focusing on search volume would deprioritise because their individual volumes are modest.
+For a business in Bangalore writing about web design services, AnswerThePublic might surface questions like “why is web design expensive in India,” “what is the difference between web design and web development services,” and “how long does web design take for a small business” — each of which is a content opportunity that a keyword tool focusing on search volume would deprioritise because their individual volumes are modest.

 The cumulative traffic from targeting twenty specific questions, each with modest individual volume, often exceeds the traffic achievable from a single high-competition head term.